 Tax requirements for overseas Filipino workers when sending a remittance

 The government classifies migrants who send money back home as overseas Filipino workers (OFWs).
-In order for the government to recognize you as an OFW, you must register with the Philippine Overseas Labor Office (POLO).
+In order for the government to recognise you as an OFW, you must register with the Philippine Overseas Employment Administration (POEA).
 OFWs are taxed in the country they’re working in but are exempt from paying income tax in the Philippines.

 OFWs won’t have to pay income tax, but they may need the following documents to avoid other taxes such as the documentary stamps tax: